altermarkive/training/machine-learning-engineering/machine-learning-engineering.md

 ---

-**How do you handle disagreements with researchers about engineering constraints vs. model quality trade-offs?**
+# How do you handle disagreements with researchers about engineering constraints vs. model quality trade-offs?

----

 1. Make the trade-off concrete and quantified
 2. Understand what the stakeholders actually care about